Medical Reviewer

 • Medically Managed Care: For individuals necessitating intensive medical attention and oversight, medically managed care offers a structured environment where round-the-clock monitoring and support are provided by trained medical professionals.
 This level of care proves especially beneficial for those grappling with severe inhalant addiction or concurrent medical conditions warranting close supervision and intervention.

-• Inpatient Residential Treatment: Inpatient residential treatment offers individuals a supportive and structured environment that fosters recovery.
-Clients reside full-time at the treatment facility, where they receive comprehensive care and support from a multidisciplinary team of professionals.
+• Inpatient Residential Treatment: Inpatient residential treatment offers individuals a supportive, structured environment that fosters recovery.
+Clients reside full-time at the treatment facility, receiving comprehensive care and support from a multidisciplinary team of professionals.
 Inpatient treatment provides a highly structured schedule of therapy sessions, group activities, and support groups, enabling individuals to concentrate fully on their recovery journey without distractions or triggers from the outside world.

 Therapies Used in Inhalant Addiction Treatment